Py4Phy/PHY432/modules/git/Git_basics.md

 	 editors](https://swcarpentry.github.io/git-novice/02-setup/) and
      [Associating text editors with
      Git](https://help.github.com/articles/associating-text-editors-with-git/)
-     for details, especially for `atom`.
+     for details, especially for *Visual Studio Code*.

 	 For problems with setting up editors in Windows, see the StackOverflow question